 The Instant Pot keeps beeping

-It’s normal for the pot to beep as it starts yo heat, beep when it’s starting the timer, and beep when the timer is done.
+It’s normal for the pot to beep as it starts to heat, beep when it’s starting the timer, and beep when the timer is done.
 If it’s beeping otherwise, that usually means something is wrong, and you should look to see if there’s a code flashing on the screen.
 This most often indicates an overheating issue that your Instant Pot wants you to know about ASAP.

 The float valve is stuck

 That little float valve on the top of the lid is meant to loosely move between venting and natural pressure release.
-But if this valve is stiff or gets jammed, there’s a problem.
+If this valve gets jammed, there’s a problem.
 It usually means that the valve has become clogged with food.
-Take the valve out and wash it thoroughly, then wash the lid all around the valve and make sure all bits of food are removed.
+Unclog the valve, and then wash the lid all around the valve and make sure all bits of food are removed.

 My pot is … kind of stinky

 The rubberized sealing ring of the Instant Pot can absorb odors easily, especially when pressure cooking.
-If you are cooking a particularly pungent meal, then the ring may catch the smell, which is annoying when making a different meal.
+If you are cooking a particularly pungent meal, the ring may retain the smell, which is annoying when making a different meal.
 Garlic smells may be the most common, but it can happen over time with a variety of odors.

 I am pressure cooking, but steam is leaking out